CCMS-UCSD/MassIVEDocumentation/docs/quant/2_access_quant_2_container.md

 ### Reanalyzed Datasets

 It shows the datasets reanalyzed for this container.
-This container is belonged to this dataset.
-For this container, the reanalyses under this container are used the datasets from the data, MSV000079843.
+This container belongs to this dataset.
+For this container, the reanalyses under this container have used the datasets from the data, MSV000079843.
 If you click the MSV ID, you will move to the dataset webpage.

 ### Active Reanalyses

-At the bottom of this page, there is the table to show the list of reanalyses in this container.
+At the bottom of this page, there is a table to show the list of reanalyses in this container.
 For this example, there are 11 reanalyses available in this container.
 Each reanalysis has RMSV ID with the suffix in the container RMSV ID.
-One reanalysis (RMSV000000249.11) includes identification search result.
-Rest of 10 reanalyses include statistical analysis for quantification by different tools or parameters.
+One reanalysis (RMSV000000249.11) includes an identification searching result.
+The rest of 10 reanalyses include statistical analysis for quantification by different tools or parameters.

 ### Summary table for this container

 There is the summary box on the left of this page.
-It shows the simple summary about experimental design, identification result, and quantification/statistical analysis for this reanalysis.
+It shows the simple summary of experimental design, identification result, and quantification/statistical analysis for this reanalysis.

 ![](img/access_quant_reanalyses/container_summary_table.png)